martinkarugaba/microverse-module-1-capstone/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- The original design idea is by [Cindy Shin on Behance](https://www.behance.net/adagio07)
 - All icons in the main programs section were got from [flaticon.com](https://www.flaticon.com/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>